codex-storage/codex-research/design/Merkle.md

 Let's collect the possible problems and solutions with constructing Merkle trees.

+See [section "Final proposal"](#Final-proposal) at the bottom for the concrete version we decided to implement.

 ### Vocabulary

 A Merkle tree, built on a hash function `H`, produces a Merkle root of type `T`.